Vanilla Sponge Cake

 Use this recipe to make Tiramisu Ice Cream Cake.
 To make our Watermelon Bombe, use a half batch of this recipe: Divide the batter between two 6-inch-round layer-cake pans, and bake for 35 minutes.
 Use one layer for the bombe, and freeze the second layer for later use.

 - 1/2 cup all-purpose flour, plus more for pan

 - 1 teaspoon pure vanilla extract

 - Pinch of salt

-In the bowl of an electric mixer fitted with the whisk attachment, beat egg yolks, vanilla, and 1/2 cup sugar on high speed until thick and pale, about 5 minutes.
-Transfer the egg-yolk mixture to a large bowl.
-Wash and dry the mixer bowl and the whisk attachment.
+Put yolks, vanilla, and 1/2 cup sugar into the bowl of an electric mixer fitted with the whisk attachment.
+Beat on high speed until thick and pale, about 3 minutes.
+Transfer to a large bowl.

 Put egg whites and salt into the clean bowl of an electric mixer fitted with the clean whisk attachment.
 Beat on medium speed until soft peaks form, about 3 minutes.
 With mixer running, add remaining 1/4 cup sugar in a slow, steady stream.
 Continue beating until stiff, glossy peaks form, 2 to 3 minutes.

 Using a rubber spatula, fold egg white mixture into the yolk mixture.
 Fold in reserved flour mixture in 3 batches.
 Transfer batter to prepared pan; smooth top with an offset spatula.

 Bake until a cake tester inserted into center comes out clean, about 25 minutes.
 Let cool completely in pan on a wire rack.
 Turn out cake onto rack.
 Cake can be wrapped well in plastic and stored at room temperature up to 2 days.